TyroneKF/Tyrone-Friday/README.md

   <img  src="https://readme-components.vercel.app/api?component=logo&fill=black&logo=react&desc=ReactNative&animation=spin&svgfill=15d8fe">

-Due to some incompatibilities some programming languages couldnt be repressented in the format above, so here's a verbal description of some of my other programming language skills being; SQL, C, C++, Jack, JAVA and Hack assembly language, HDL (hardware description language).
+Due to some incompatibilities, some programming languages couldnt be repressented in the format above.
+So here's a verbal description of some of my other programming language skills being; SQL, C, C++, Jack, JAVA and Hack assembly language, HDL (hardware description language).

 </details>
 </p>